ModestasGi/In_process/README.md

 # In_process
-Project are in developing stage
+Projects are in developing stage